 SRI goes further than ESG.
 Not only is SRI an investment that takes into account ESG criteria, but it is also part of a broader sustainable finance policy.
 All SRI-labeled funds usually meet ESG criteria.
 However, a fund that meets ESG criteria is not necessarily part of an SRI approach.

 It is a relatively recent practice, first mentioned in 2007 by the Rockefeller Foundation.
-It is characterized by a direct connection between values-based priorities and the use of investors’ capital.
+It is characterised by a direct connection between values-based priorities and the use of investors’ capital.
 Impact investing meets a dual objective: to generate a substantial financial return and to create and quantify a positive societal impact.

 According to US SIF (The Forum for Sustainable and Responsible Investment), socially responsible investing (SRI), environment, social and corporate governance (ESG) investing, and impact investing assets grew from $3 trillion in 2010 to $12 trillion in 2018 to $17.1 trillion in early 2020.